uptane/deployment-considerations/customizations.md

 One drawback of dynamic delta updates is that if many ECUs are updating from the same version, computing the delta of each would result in duplicate computation that could be time consuming or use up a lot of memory.
 A possible solution to this is to use precomputed delta updates.

 To send precomputed delta updates the Director precomputes various probable diffs and makes these available as images.
-The Director then specifies which precomputed delta image to send to each ECU by using the custom field of Targets metadata, as described below.
+The Director then specifies which precomputed delta image to send to each ECU using the custom field of Targets metadata, as described below.
 Precomputing the delta images has the added advantage of allowing these images to be stored on the Image repository, which offers additional security against a Director compromise.

 ## Uptane in conjunction with other protocols